General requirements for a B.A. are

 - Physics: PHYS

-Hours at the 2000 level or above: Within the total hours applied to the degree, at least 57 semester hours of courses must be above the freshman level (numbered above 1999).
-These courses are listed earlier in this section under humanities, social sciences, and natural sciences, and include foreign languages, courses from the department major, and courses taught by faculty in the College of Fine Arts or Arts and Sciences intended to meet the advanced writing or capstone.
+Hours at the 200 level or above: Within the total hours applied to the degree, at least 57 semester hours of courses must be above the freshman level (numbered above 1999).
+These courses are listed earlier in this section under humanities, social sciences, and natural sciences, and include foreign languages, courses from the department major, and courses taught by faculty in the College of Fine Arts or Arts and Sciences intended to meet the junior composition or Tier III requirement.

 Single Application of Credit and Exceptions

 Excluding the exceptions listed below, no course may satisfy more than one of the three area distribution requirements in foreign language, humanities, social sciences, or the major requirement.
 For example, a theater major may not apply any courses in theater toward the humanities area distribution requirement.
-Courses that fulfill freshman OHIO BRICKS requirements or capstone will not apply to the three area distribution requirements.
+Courses that fulfill freshman General Education Tier I requirements or Tier III will not apply to the three area distribution requirements.
 Tier III-equivalent courses may fulfill both major and Tier III requirements.

-- MATH 1350 and PSY 2110 (will fulfill the quantitative reasoning requirement, as well as the natural science area distribution).
+- MATH 1350 , and PSY 2110 (will fulfill the Tier I quantitative requirement, as well as the natural science area distribution).

-- Advanced writing courses offered by departments within the College of Fine Arts or the College of Arts and Sciences apply to the area distribution requirement except when they are required for the major.
+- Junior-level advanced composition courses offered by departments within the College of Fine Arts or the College of Arts and Sciences apply to the area distribution requirement except when they are required for the major.

 Courses required for a second major may be used for the area distribution requirement.